Manage Cluster Roles (SDK)

 Custom privilege groups: If the built-in privileges do not meet your needs, you can combine different privileges to create your own custom privilege groups.
 For details, refer to Custom privilege groups.

-If you need to grant specific privileges and custom privilege groups to a role, please create a support ticket first so that we can enable this feature for you.
+If you need to grant custom privilege groups to a role, please create a support ticket so that we can enable this feature for you.

 - Python